philcifone/ansible/README.md

 ## General playbooks

+#### initial-pkgs.yml

+This installs initial packages.

-#### user-pkgs.yml
+#### adduser-phil.yml

-This is a baseline playbook to ensure user "phil" was created correctly.
-It also installs initial packages such as git, vim, sudo, etc.
+This is a baseline playbook to ensure user "phil" was created correctly and given sudo privledges.
+It also copies SSH keys to authorized keys file.

 #### remove-pkgs.yml